 4. Evaluate the Diet

-The best treatment for dry skin in dogs might be getting to the root of the cause.
-And sometimes, skin issues can be caused or exacerbated by changes or allergens in your dog’s diet.
-Yes, dog food can actually cause dry skin in dogs.
+You'll want to determine the cause of dryness in your dog so you can effectively treat it.
+And sometimes, skin issues can be caused or exacerbated by changes or allergens in your dog's diet.
+Yes, dog food can actually cause dryness in most dogs especially if your furry friend suffers from nutritional deficiencies, and food allergies.

 5. Grooming

-Regular grooming should always be a part of your pet’s care routine, but it’s especially important during seasonal changes.
-Daily brushing can help to reduce skin and coat shedding, as well as to remove dander and bacteria that collect on the surface of the skin.
+Regular grooming should always be a part of your pet's care routine, but it's especially important during seasonal changes.
+Daily brushing can help to reduce coat shedding, as well as to remove walking dandruff and bacteria that collect on the surface of the skin.

-Stick to a simple slicker brush or a comb to avoid over-grooming your pet.
+Stick to a simple slicker brush or a comb to maintain a healthy coat.
 Deshedding brushes should be used no more than 1-2 times per week, as they can remove healthy fur and irritate the skin when used too frequently.

 Occasional baths can help too, but bathing should be infrequent.
+Excessive bathing can actually lead to skin disorders, fungal infections or yeast infections.
 Aim for once every 4-6 weeks.
 If you need to bathe your dog more frequently, then you should consider using just warm water with a small amount of baking soda.
 This can help deodorize without stripping any of the healthy oils from their skin.

 Hop over to our Ultimate Dog Grooming Guide to find out how to safely groom your pooch at home.